Could this be perimenopause or menopause?

-Hot flushes are only part of the story.
-Sleep, mood, concentration, periods, vaginal comfort, and urinary symptoms can also change during the menopause transition.
-This site gives calm, evidence-based information for Finland and Sweden.
+Perimenopause can start before periods stop completely.
+Hot flushes are only part of the picture; sleep, mood, concentration, periods, vaginal comfort, urinary symptoms, and body comfort can all change during the menopause transition.

 Plain language